nginx/agent/site/content/configuration-overview.md

 ### Configure with Config Files

-The default locations of configuration files for the NGINX Agent are `/etc/nginx-agent/nginx-agent.conf` and `/var/lib/nginx-agent/agent-dynamic.conf`.
+The default locations of configuration files for NGINX Agent are `/etc/nginx-agent/nginx-agent.conf` and `/var/lib/nginx-agent/agent-dynamic.conf`.
 The `agent-dynamic.conf` file default location is different for FreeBSD which is located `/var/db/nginx-agent/agent-dynamic.conf`.
 These files have comments at the top indicating their purpose.

 Examples of the configuration files are provided below: